5 reasons why Kiuwo improves your daily study

 Let's look at the five reasons why this tool can make a difference in daily study.

-One of the most common problems during study is material dispersion: PDFs in one folder, notes in a notebook, lecture recordings in another app, links saved who knows where.
-Finding everything requires time and energy that should be invested in actual studying.
+One of the most common problems while studying is scattered material: PDFs in one folder, notes in a notebook, lecture recordings in another app, and links saved elsewhere.
+Constantly switching between resources makes it harder to see the thread connecting the topic.

 From reading to visualization in seconds